noisycarlos/ubuntu-vfx-installers/readme.md

 - [Resolve](https://www.blackmagicdesign.com/products/davinciresolve)
 - [Fusion](https://www.blackmagicdesign.com/products/fusion)
 ### Step 3 ###
-Unzip the downloaded files and place the installers (they should have a .run extension) inside the repository directory, next to the scripts.
-Make sure you don't change the file name.
-Just unzip it.
+Unzip the downloaded files and place the installers that you want inside the repository directory, next to the scripts.

+##### Things to check: #####
+- All the installers should have a .run extension
+- Make sure you don't change the file names from the compressed file.
+Just uncompress it to the directory.
+- The Fusion package contains two .run files.
+Make sure you use the one that says 'Studio', not the one that says 'Render Node'.
+For example:  ```Blackmagic_Fusion_Studio_Linux_19.1.4_installer.run```

 ### Step 4 ###
 If you wish to install all the programs at once, run the install-all.sh script (it will only install the apps for which you placed an installer).
 Otherwise, use the individual script for each application.